Słupsk: Railways

 Słupsk is a railway junction, with four lines running north, west, east and south from the city.
 Currently, one station, opened January 10, 1991 serves the whole city.
 This is a class B station according to PKP (Polish Railways) criteria.
 The city has rail connections with most major cities in Poland: Białystok, Gdańsk, Gdynia, Katowice, Kraków, Lublin, Łódź, Olsztyn, Poznań, Szczecin, Warsaw and Wrocław, and also serves as a junction for local trains from Kołobrzeg, Koszalin, Lębork, Miastko, Szczecinek and Ustka.
-Słupsk is the westernmost terminus of the Fast Urban Railway serving the Gdańsk conurbation.

 The first railway reached Słupsk (then Stolp) from the east in 1869.
 The first rail station was built north of its current location.
 The line was later extended to Köslin (Koszalin), and further lines were built connecting the city with Neustettin (Szczecinek), Stolpmünde (Ustka), Zezenow (Cecenowo) (narrow gauge) and Budow (Budowo) (narrow gauge).
 The narrow-gauge tracks were rebuilt as standard gauge by 1933, but were demolished during the Second World War.
 After the war, the first train connection to be restored was that with Lębork, reopened May 27, 1945.
 Between 1988 and 1989 almost all of the lines traversing the city were electrified.
 From 1985 to 1999 Słupsk had a trolleybus system.